So, you've got yourself a flashy, custom made online shop for your business and now it's time to start keeping your products updated.

 Be careful while in any of these software downloading websites, as they can easily confuse you into clicking the wrong button.
 You can be sure you have the correct download button if you see the correct name at the bottom of your screen when asked what you want to do with the file.

 Please leave a comment below if the link does not work for any reason.
-Remember, when leaving comments, you must enter a complete website URL including the http prefix. eg: http://lizzyjohnson.com.
+Remember, when leaving comments, you must enter a complete website URL including the http or https prefix. for example: https://lizzyjohnson.com.

 Save the program to a place where you can find it again if you ever need to re-install it.